| uploaded 10/9/2001 Saturday at the USGPBack to the USGP Start Page. On Saturday I arrived at the media center at 7:30 am, stopped

 gas, letting the traction control system take care of power oversteer.

+Michael Schumacher looked more smooth than anyone else.
 I thought the second practice session started at 11 am so

 I went onto pit lane at 10 am to take some photos.
 The gate guard